Bob Brzezinski, and

 Erin Oglesby of Tom Rhodes Law Firm P.C., together with August Toudouze of Toudouze

-was attending a Christian youth convention, where he sustained a serious
+defective product.
+Our client was attending a Christian youth convention, where he sustained

-and permanent brain injury as a result of participating in a bouncy-boxing
+a serious and permanent brain injury as a result of participating in a

 We alleged that warnings and instructions associated with the gloves were

-defective, and the company was negligent in designing and warning of risks
+defective, and the company was negligent in designing the product, warning

-and instructing use of its oversized gloves.
-The product designer and
+of risks, and instructing the use of its oversized gloves.
+The product

-manufacturer had no background in product design or engineering, engaged
+designer and manufacturer had no background in product design or engineering,

-in no testing or research, and consulted with no outside sources in creating
+engaged in no testing or research, and consulted with no outside sources

-a product that had the sole purpose of inviting children, aged three and
+in creating a product that had the sole purpose of inviting children,

-above, to repeatedly punch each other in the head and body.
-The “design
+aged three and above, to repeatedly punch each other in the head and body.

-process” included a single non-technical drawing which was sent
+The “design process” included a single non-technical drawing

-to a seamstress, who sewed the product together.
-The company performed
+which was sent to a seamstress, who sewed the product together.
+The company

-absolutely no testing or research regarding the appropriate materials
+performed absolutely no testing or research regarding the appropriate

-and polymers to use in the gloves.
-In fact, the company’s only “testing”
+materials and polymers used in the gloves.
+In fact, the company’s

 The gloves’ padding was both insufficient in terms of its polymer